pyalarmdotcom/pyalarmdotcomajax/README.md

                         alarm.com password
   -c COOKIE, --cookie COOKIE
                         two-factor authentication cookie. cannot be used with --one-time-password!
-  -v, --verbose         show verbose output. -v returns server response for all devices except systems. -vv returns server response for all devices.
+  -v, --verbose         show verbose output. -vv returns base64 image data for image sensor images.
   -x, --include-unsupported
-                        when used with -v, returns data for cameras, lights, and thermostats.
+                        when used with -v, returns data for all known unsupported devices.
   -o ONE_TIME_PASSWORD, --one-time-password ONE_TIME_PASSWORD
                         provide otp code for accounts that have two-factor authentication enabled. cannot be used with --cookie!
   -n DEVICE_NAME, --device-name DEVICE_NAME